 If you’re prone to stress breakouts, it’s because your anxiety is ratcheting up hormones like cortisol and CRH, which then increase your oil production and lead to blocked pores.
 So by calming your nerves with a nice cup of lemon balm tea, you can help head off these breakouts at the pass.

 Topically, lemon balm can also help defend your skin from bacteria and inflammation for a calmer, healthier glow!
-But don’t take our word for it.
 Try it out in our fan-favorite, the Luminous Complexion Toner.

 HELPS WITH: dull skin, anti-aging, immunity